2007 NBA playoffs: (2) Phoenix Suns vs. (3) San Antonio Spurs

 This was the eighth playoff meeting between these two teams, with the Spurs winning four of the first seven meetings.

 The highly anticipated match-up between the high-powered Phoenix Suns, led by 2-time MVP Steve Nash, and the fundamentally sound San Antonio Spurs, led by 3-time Finals MVP Tim Duncan, had high expectations before the series tip-off.
 The Suns were looking to make the conference finals for the third straight year, and also looking for their first Finals berth since 1993.
 The Spurs on the other hand, were looking for their third trip in five years, and their fourth NBA title overall.
 The series received international interest with a playoff-record of 12 players originating outside the US.
 When the series ended, it had become one of the most hotly contested and controversial series in recent NBA history.

 The Suns had their home court advantage quickly taken away as the Spurs took a tight Game 1, a game that saw Nash missing the final minutes for Phoenix due to a gash to his nose, which bled profusely.
 Nash and the Suns recovered to take Game 2 but after the game, Suns forward Amar'e Stoudemire accused the Spurs, especially Bruce Bowen and Manu Ginóbili, of being a dirty team.
 Despite the added scrutiny by the media circles, the Spurs won Game 3.
-The Suns, trying to overcome their recent failures against Texas teams in the playoffs (the Spurs and the Mavericks both defeated them in the Conference Finals), willed themselves to a come-from-behind victory in Game 4 to tie the series at 2.
+The Suns, trying to overcome their recent failures against Texas teams in the playoffs, willed themselves to a come-from-behind victory in Game 4 to tie the series at 2.

 However, the celebration was short-lived.
-In the closing minute of Game 4, with the Suns up 3, Nash brought up the ball and was shoved into the press table by Robert Horry, creating a momentary ruckus, wherein Raja Bell received a technical.
-As this took place, Stoudemire and Boris Diaw left the Suns bench.
-Although they were not involved in the altercation, they broke an established NBA rule that prohibits players from leaving the bench during an altercation.
-As a result, the NBA suspended Stoudemire and Diaw for one game, while Horry received a two-game suspension for the flagrant foul and ejection.
+In the closing minute of Game 4, with the Suns up 3, Nash brought up the ball and was body-checked into the press table by Robert Horry.
+Immediately following this, Amar'e Stoudemire and Boris Diaw stood up and went to check on their fallen teammate.
+As Horry was walking away, Raja Bell ran up to him, in defense of Nash, and was elbowed in the head.
+Horry was assessed a flagrant foul and then ejected.
+A technical foul was called on Bell.
+For his actions, Horry received a two-game suspension.
+Although they were not directly involved, Stoudemire and Diaw were suspended, one game each, for leaving the bench during an altercation.
 Severely undermanned, the Suns came into Game 5 with the task of beating the Spurs without their star big man.

 Although the Suns were able to control most of the game without the suspended players, even taking a 16-point lead on the Spurs at one point, the Spurs came back to win an incredibly close Game 5.
 Diaw and Stoudemire did return for the Suns in Game 6, though that didn't help the Suns to force a Game 7 and the Spurs eliminated them to advance to the Western Conference Finals with a 114–106 win.